Hognose Snake Care Page

 Enclosure Size Requirements

+Your enclosure size will depend on the size of your individual snake, which can vary between subspecies and sexes.
 Here is a formula for calculating a hognose snake’s bare minimum space needs:

 Enclosure Width ≥ snake length